- Lucia the Halfling

 Submitted to Head Dean Umberto of the Gleaming Springs Colloquium

 Compiled by Dean Constance Lanalin, Dean of Alchemy, from first-hand experience, as well as interviews with George of the Association of Alchemy, James of the Association of Alchemy, Elrich of the Foundation of Chemistry, Mahe of the Cleric’s Seminary, and Dean Falin Disson, Dean of Clerics.

 At approximately 4 am on forth-day of Week 24, a party comprised of at least three humans and a halfling brought their train of riding animals, pack animals, and a covered wagon onto the Colloquium grounds and spoke with Elrich in the doorway of Chemistry.
 They discussed the Spring, a miracle of the Daughter of Spring.
-Elrich marked several other holy sites dedicated to the Five Gods pantheon on their map, that their request.
+Elrich marked several other holy sites dedicated to the Five Gods pantheon on their map, at their request.